pierrethibault/language-doconce/README.md

-# Atom syntax highlighting for Doconce #
+# Atom syntax highlighting for DocOnce #

-Adds syntax highlighting and snippets to [Doconce](http://hplgit.github.io/doconce) files in Atom.
+Adds syntax highlighting and snippets to [DocOnce](http://hplgit.github.io/doconce) files in Atom.

 Contributions are greatly appreciated.
 Please fork this repository and open a